elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 ## Tagged Unions

-Now lets try to put together a bunch of *different* types of data in a coherent way.
+Now let's try to put together a bunch of *different* types of data in a coherent way.

 > **Note:** These are sometimes called [tagged unions](https://en.wikipedia.org/wiki/Tagged_union) (or [ADTs](https://en.wikipedia.org/wiki/Algebraic_data_type) in certain communities).